 Making contributions to Jesuit has never been easier – no checks to write, no stamps to stick, and no payments to remember!
-Simply fill out the Loyal Tigers Club authorization form and return it to us to have your tax-deductible gift to Jesuit High School automatically deducted from your credit/debit card each month.
-With monthly contributions, you will find it easier than ever to "show your stripes" for Jesuit!
+Your monthly, recurring, tax-deductible gift will automatically be processed on your credit/debit card.
+With monthly contributions, you will find it easier than ever to "show your stripes" for Jesuit High School.

 Jesuit High School’s Financial Aid Program, which provides tuition relief to academically qualified students of disadvantaged or low-income families, is dependent upon support from its educational endowments.
 The money raised for an endowment is perpetual because only the investment returns are used toward financial aid, while the principal remains untouched.

 Classmates, family members, and friends of Jesuit can make donations in any amount in memory of departed loved ones or in honor of living individuals.
-Unless otherwise designated to apply to a specific named endowment, these memorial and honor gifts are added to the general Jesuit High School Endowment for financial aid.
-To create a completely new named financial aid endowment, a gift for the entire fully funded endowment amount of $200,000 must be given.
-(An initial deposit of $50,000 is required to establish a newly named endowment.)
+Unless otherwise designated to apply to a named endowment, these gifts are added to the general Jesuit High School Endowment for financial aid.
+To establish a new named endowment, $840,000 in principal value is needed.
+(A deposit of $250,000 is required.)

-A complete, current list of all of Jesuit’s named endowments is printed each year in the school’s President’s Annual Report.
-When donating to Jesuit, you may direct your donation to any of our named endowments if you so choose.
-If you have any questions, please contact the Development Office at (813) 877-5344, ext.
+A list of Jesuit’s named endowments is published each fall in our President’s Annual Report.
+For assistance, please contact the Development Office at (813) 877-5344, ext.
 704.